Popular keywords

 The chemicals and hormones produced by the body deeply impact how sleep works.
 The hormones help regulate individuals’ sleep-wake state by sending signals to the brain.
 These signals are sent through nerve-signalling chemicals called neurotransmitters, which act on specific groups of neurons in the brain to control when people sleep and when they are awake.

 Melatonin is the hormone responsible for promoting sleep and is released by the body naturally as natural light reduces.
 Other hormones that impact the sleep-wake cycle include adrenaline, cortisol, and norepinephrine.
-Not getting enough sleep can hamper the effective secretion of hormones which can, in turn, affect the metabolism and other bodily functions.
+Not getting enough sleep can hamper the effective secretion of hormones which can hamper the metabolism and other bodily functions.

 Circadian Rhythm and Sleep-wake Homeostasis

 Apart from the circadian rhythm, homeostasis is another biological process impacting the sleep-wake cycle.
-It is a term used to define the internal mechanisms of the body that make it possible for people to adapt to changing conditions to ensure their survival.
+It is a term used to define the internal body mechanisms that make it possible for people to adapt to the changing conditions for better survival.
 The sleep-wake homeostasis guides the body about the best times to sleep and stay awake.

-Properly understanding of the circadian rhythm and sleep-wake homeostasis can help people better manage the external factors impacting them.
-In addition, they can use the information to develop healthy sleeping habits and maintain a proper sleep cycle to wake up refreshed and relaxed.
+Proper understanding of the circadian rhythm and sleep-wake homeostasis can help people manage the external factors impacting them in a better way.
+In addition, they can use the information to develop healthy sleeping habits.

 Why Is Sleep Important?

 Over the past several years, people have become increasingly aware of the importance of sleep in maintaining a healthy and fit life.
-Research has shown that sleep impacts the daily functioning and mental and physical well-being of individuals in several ways.
-Getting enough sleep is important to maintain healthy brain function, stay active and energetic, and ensure proper growth and development.
+Here are a few points on why is sleep important –

 What Happens When You Don’t Get Enough Sleep?

-When people don’t get enough sleep, their bodies and mind are exhausted, which can lead to serious physical, mental, and emotional health issues.
-People who do not sleep enough tend to experience tiredness and fatigue during the daytime, sudden mood swings, difficulty concentrating and remembering things, and poor hand-eye coordination.
+When people don’t get enough sleep, their bodies and mind are exhausted, leading to serious physical, mental, and emotional health issues.
+People who do not sleep enough tend to experience tiredness during the daytime, may have sudden mood swings, difficulty concentrating and remembering things, and poor hand-eye coordination.

 Conclusion